Tourist in the cathedral of Santa Cruz in Cadiz, Andalusia

 After a good meal, a stroll through a garden is sure to appeal.
 Try the leafy green world of the Apodaca Poplar Grove, and look out over the sea as you walk, or head for the pretty Genovés Park, which is the largest green area in the old quarter, and take a seat by the lake.
 There’s even a waterfall.

-Left: Aerial view of Cadiz and Santa Catalina Castle / Right: San Sebastián Castle in Cadiz, Andalusia
+Left: Aerial view of Cadiz and San Sebastián Castle / Right: Santa Catalina Castle in Cadiz, Andalusia

-Following the coast, you’ll come to Santa Catalina Castle, the oldest fortress in Cadiz, which offers unforgettable views of the Atlantic.
+Following the coast, you’ll come to Santa Catalina Castle, the oldest fortress in Cadiz, which offers unforgettable views out over the Atlantic.
 And a panoramic view of the famous La Caleta beach, a great place for a refreshing swim.
-This beach, the only one in the city centre, is a must-visit if you’re visiting Cadiz, as it’s here that you’ll find one of the most idyllic picture postcard views of the city: the white of the Balneario de La Palma stands out against the sands, with the San Sebastián Castle in the background.
+This beach, the only one in the centre, is a must if you travel to Cadiz.
+You will find one of the most idyllic landscapes of the city: the white Spa of La Palma sits on the sand, with San Sebastián castle in the background, towering over the sea.

 La Caleta beach in Cadiz, Andalusia